casualuser/casualuser.github.io/index.md

 # Webomage

-Webomage is a small, senior engineering agency for DevOps, integrations, AI/LLM, fullstack backends, mobile, and compliance, led by **Aleksei Tcelishchev**.
+Webomage is a small, senior engineering agency that fixes and builds production infrastructure, AI features, and platforms for SaaS and infra-heavy teams, led by **Aleksei Tcelishchev**.

-We stabilise and modernise cloud-native systems on AWS and Kubernetes, integrate AI/LLM into existing products, and ship production-grade MVPs and platforms.
+We stabilise and modernise cloud-native systems on AWS and Kubernetes, plug AI/LLM into existing products, and ship production-grade MVPs and internal platforms.

 ### What we help with

-- Designing and operating DevOps, SRE, and cloud platforms on AWS and Kubernetes
+- DevOps, SRE, and Kubernetes platforms on AWS (Terraform, GitOps, observability)
-- High-traffic system integrations and backends that connect existing and new services
+- Systems integration, data pipelines, and high-traffic backends that connect existing and new services
-- AI/LLM-powered products, RAG pipelines, and internal tools
+- AI/LLM-powered products, RAG pipelines, and internal copilots for operations and support
-- Fullstack web and mobile backends for MVPs and production systems
+- Fullstack web and mobile backends that can start as MVPs and grow to production systems
-- Compliance-aware design (HIPAA, SOC 2 style requirements)
+- Compliance-aware design for regulated domains (HIPAA, SOC 2 style requirements)

 ➡️ Ready to talk?
 [Start a project or request an audit](/contact/) · [See how we work](/process/)